Tim275/Tim275/README.md

-- ⚡ Fun fact: Pizza with  pineapple is delicious
+- ⚡ Fun fact: Pizza with  pineapple is delicious.

 other usefull things(for a quick view^^):